 Union Public Schools contributes to Tulsa’s workplace initiatives by offering community programs for both adults and children such as:

-The Adult Education program exceeded its goal of 3,000 students in 2012 by serving over 3,100 students.
-Due to program expansion that includes five Northeastern Oklahoma counties, the program predicts 2013 will serve approximately 3,200 students.
+The Adult Education program exceeded its goal of 3,000 students in 2013 by serving more than 3,200 students.
+Due to program expansion that includes six Northeastern Oklahoma counties and 50 classes, the program continued phenomnal growth in 2014.
 In addition to helping many adults, the program has formed many relationships with Tulsa area programs including:

 Union Public Schools continues efforts to provide superior healthcare to the district.
 A collaborative effort between University of Oklahoma Bedlam Community Health Clinic and Union Public Schools produces state-of-the-art services for the Union community.
 The Union Public Schools Bedlam School-Based Health Clinic operates at both Roy Clark Elementary School and Rosa Parks Elementary School.